perryk/ansible-role-nginx-modsec3-crs3/README.md

 ansible-galaxy install -r requirements.yml
 ```

+n.b in particular this role will call certain tasks from the nginx role so be sure to have it installed in the same location as this role.

 ## Role Variables

 Browse the role's [defaults/main.yml](defaults/main.yml) and [vars/main.yml](vars/main.yml) files to see if there is anything you would like to change or need to override by setting in your playbook.